MockbaTheBorg/MockbaModular/README.md

 ## Feidah
 Small fader (attenuator) module I use to control volume levels, etc.<br>
 If the input is disconnedted, Feidah becomes a 0V -> 10V source.<br>
+The VCA input allows Feidah to be used as a simple VCA.<br>
 This is actually the first module I made, evah!

 ## FeidahS
 Small stereo fader module.
 Feidah's big brother.<br>
+The VCA input allows FeidahS to be used as a simple VCA.<br>
 Doesn't have voltage source functionality.

 ## Filtah